mlflow/mlflow/docs/source/llms/prompt-engineering.rst

 It will also automatically create an MLflow Model with this information that can be used for batch or real-time inference.

-After your Run is created, MLflow will open the **Evaluation** tab where you can see your last inputs / output and try out additional inputs.
+After your Run is created, MLflow will open the **Evaluation** tab where you can see your latest playground input & output and try out additional inputs.

 .. figure:: ../_static/images/eval_view_1.png